MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/ui/ArticlesPage/RedesignedArticlesPage/README.md

 1. **Modern Layout**: Utilizes the `StickyContentLayout` component to provide a sophisticated layout with sticky sidebars for the `ViewSelectorContainer` and `FiltersContainer`, enhancing user accessibility and interaction.

-2. **Article List Display**: Employs the `ArticleInfiniteList` component to present articles in a dynamic, scrollable list format with lazy loading, improving data fetching efficiency.
+2. **Article List Display**: Employs the `RedesignedArticleInfiniteList` component to present articles in a dynamic, scrollable list format with lazy loading, improving data fetching efficiency.

 3. **Enhanced Page Layout**: Uses the `Page` component to ensure a consistent and modern page layout, aligning with the new design standards.